 Issues with 6+ Players

-I’ve talked about the action economy of D&D 5e in a previous post, but it is also one of the major reasons that running a game with over 6 players becomes difficult.
-In that post I stated that players each have roughly 3-5 different actions they can take in a single round of combat.
+I’ve talked about the action economy of D&D 5e in a previous article, but it is also one of the major reasons that running a game with over 6 players becomes difficult.
+In that post, I stated that players each have roughly 3-5 different actions they can take in a single round of combat.
 Each of these different decisions takes time to decide on and then enact.
 Let’s be extremely conservative and assume that it takes a player about 1 minute to complete their turn.

 On average, combat should be around 2-4 rounds total.
 If you have 7 players that’s 7 minutes per round which is a total of 21 minutes if we assume combat is completed in 3 rounds.
-This is prior to adding in all the time it will take for the DM to complete each creature’s combat turn.
+This is before adding in all the time it will take for the DM to complete each creature’s combat turn.
 Plus, with more players comes more complex or a higher quantity of creatures, further extending the amount of time needed to run a combat encounter.

 Look at Critical Role for evidence of this.
-They usually only run 1 big encounter per episode and it takes up a solid chunk each episode.
+They usually only run 1 big encounter per episode and it takes up a solid chunk of each episode.
 They may pepper in smaller encounters, but even those will take a solid 10-20 minutes.
 This is a show with excellent players and a fantastic DM so it’s not an issue with them by any means, it’s simply how the game is designed!

 This is the antithesis to one of my arguments for having the ideal party size of 3-5 players so that each character has a niche or a role to offer to the group.
 There are only 12 official classes in D&D 5e.
 Many of these classes can or do encompass the same role as another class.
-Having fewer people in the party means that each individual character is more likely to focus on a unique aspect of the game.
+Having fewer people in the party means that each character is more likely to focus on a unique aspect of the game.